ColleDK/ShellProject/README.md

 5. grep _grepWord_ _fileName_
 6. cat _fileName_ ( | grep _grepWord_ )

-Everything inside the parenthesis is optional and ls -a | grep _grepWord_ works together.
+Everything inside the parenthesis is optional and some work together such as ls -a _directoryName_| grep _grepWord_ works together.

 # **BIBLIOGRAPHY**:
 1. https://codeforwin.org/2018/03/c-program-check-file-or-directory-exists-not.html